thephpleague/url/4.0/components/host.md

 You can filter the `Host` object using the `Host::filter` method.
 Filtering is done using the same arguments as PHP's `array_filter`.

-You can filter the path according to its labels values:
+You can filter the host according to its labels values:

 ~~~php
 use League\Uri\Components\Host;